dbraun31/nh2024-hcp1200-ml/CONTRIBUTING.md

-# Contributing to [Project Name]
+# Contributing to project "Using Machine Learning to Classify Emotional States in the Human Connectome Project" - Neurohackademy 2024

-Welcome to the [Project Name] repository!
+Welcome to the "Using Machine Learning to Classify Emotional States in the Human Connectome Project" repository, part of Neurohackademy 2024!
 Since we are working as a team of ~ 15 collaborators, we will be pushing branches directly to the main repository and using pull requests for code reviews and integration.
 Please follow these guidelines to ensure a smooth and efficient workflow.

 ## Workflow